-Upload to Google Storage (JSON API) Uploads the backup archive to Google Storage using the modern JSON API.
+Upload to Google Storage (JSON API)

+le Storage using the modern JSON API.
 This is the recommended integration with Google Storage.
-Remember to set a split archive size of 2-30Mb or you risk backup failure due to timeouts!
-Process each part immediately Yes No Delete archive after processing Enable chunk upload Yes No Chunk size 10 Bucket Directory Storage Class None (let the bucket decide) Contents of googlestorage.json (read the documentation)
+In of 2-30Mb or you risk backup failure due to timeouts!

+Process each part immediately Yes No

+Delete archive after processing Yes No

+Enable chunk upload Yes No

+Chunk size 10 ~ МВ

+Bucket

+Directory

+Storage Class None (let the bucket decide) ~

+Contents of googlestorage.json (read the documentation)